hashicorp/vscode-terraform/README.md

 ## Features

 - [IntelliSense](#intellisense-and-autocomplete) Edit your code with auto-completion of providers, resource names, data sources, attributes and more
-- [Validation](#validation) provides inline diagnostics for invalid configuration as you type
+- [Syntax validation](#syntax-validation) Provides inline diagnostics for invalid configuration as you type
 - [Syntax highlighting](#syntax-highlighting) Highlighting syntax from Terraform 0.12 to 1.X
 - [Code Navigation](#code-navigation) Navigate through your codebase with Go to Definition and Symbol support
 - [Code Formatting](#code-formatting) Format your code with `terraform fmt` automatically